smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 Added M602  reset Extruder Temp jitter
 Added M303 PID auto-tune
 Minor bug fixes and streamlined reading Extruder temperature for consistency.

+**2017/10/09 Build 0111**
+Added Filament Run Out with thanks to Bill Green
+Added New thermistor tables and board alternatives (pins.h)
+Configuration example now valid for a basic Vector 3 with no mods